 During our treatment, patients receive activated autologous mesenchymal stem cells and/or stromal-vascular fraction (SVF), which is also rich on MMSCs.
 Afterwards, they are separated and cultivated.
 The optimal therapeutic dose of cells is calculated according to the patient’s weight.

 Then finally cells are returned to the patient’s body by two routes of administration: local injections to affected joint and IV dip.

 The entire procedure can be completed within a few hours.
 It is absolutely painless, fast, simple, and most importantly safe.

 If you want to find out more details about stem cell therapy and about the procedure, please contact our Medical Advisor to get complete information about expected results, duration of the program and its cost.

-Besides stem cell injections for arthritis, we approach methods that let us get a high rate of recovery.
+In addition to stem cell injections for arthritis, we approach methods that allow you to get a high recovery rate.

-Traumatologist of Swiss Medica makes a daily program of the joints treatment.
+A Swiss Medica traumatologist prepares a daily joint treatment program.
 This is a special set of exercises + additional treatment methods to relieve pain and improve the functioning of the affected joint, including:

-These types of therapy have an anti-inflammatory effect, facilitates the course of the disease, stimulates angiogenesis (growth of new vessels), and activates the healing work of stem cells in the affected area.
+These types of therapy have an anti-inflammatory effect, ease the disease course, help to form new muscular fibers, stimulate angiogenesis (growth of new blood vessels), and activate the healing work of injected stem cells in the affected area.